KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 FISCAL YEAR

-The fiscal year of the Association begins on the first day of January in each calendar year and ends on the 31st day of December of the same calendar year.
+The fiscal year of the Association begins on the first day of January in each calendar year and ends

 ARTICLE XIII